Home » Natural Human Diet: A Guide to Species-Specific Foods

 9. Dairy

 Milk and eggs are products of animals that contain everything to nourish the growing offspring.
 Milk was and is a practical survival food in many regions outside the tropics.
 However, it is not optimal for our digestive anatomy and physiology.
-Modern milk is also often heavily processed, i.e. heated and also contaminated by medicines (from animal husbandry) which are administered to the animals.
+Additionally, modern milk is also often heavily processed, i.e., heated and contaminated by medicines that are regularly administered to the animals.
 Additives are then added to dairy products.

-If dairy products and/or eggs are still consumed, then it is essential to pay attention to the quality (Demeter, organic, if possible raw for dairy products).
-In some cases dairy can be used as a functional foods, especially when living in a cold climate, where the foods of a raw frugivorous diet are difficult to access.
+If you consume dairy products and/or eggs, it is essential to pay attention to the quality (Demeter, organic, if possible raw for dairy products).
+In some cases, dairy can be used as a functional food, especially when living in a cold climate, where the foods of a raw, frugivorous diet are difficult to access.
+However, there are downsides to dairy, like hormonal effects and preventing effective iron uptake.
+Read our in-depth article on dairy to understand the role of it in the human diet.

-Yes: Homemade nut-milk can be species-appropriate and integrated into a frugivorous human diet.
-Especially additive-free, organic coconut milk and other products are a tropical, tasty addition to the diet!
+Yes: Homemade nut milk can be species-appropriate and integrated into a frugivorous human diet.
+Additive-free, organic coconut milk, and other products are a tropical, tasty addition to the diet!
 Coconuts are eaten by primates in nature.

 Processed foods such as packaged products like french fries, biscuits, mayonnaise, frozen pizza, ice cream, chewing gum, and the like are to be avoided and are clearly not natural foods – or foods at all.
 The ingredients are often isolated substances that are “mixed” together to make them palatable to us.
 In addition, there are often synthetic additives and stabilizers, which are to be avoided completely.